fpillet/NetworkingWorkshopSwiftNIO/ChatServer.md

 A new `ChatServer.xcodeproj` project will appear in the Server folder.

+You will also need a client to connect from.
+In the `iOS-Completed` folder you'll find a working client.
+Make sure you `pod install` first then open the workspace and run the project.

 ## Introduction: understanding Swift-NIO's general model

 Let's discuss Swift-NIO architecture!
 The introduction on the repository states that: